4 things hospitality workers want (and need!) to deliver next-level service

 For the Deskless Report 2023, we asked frontline workers and managers from a range of industries (including hospitality, retail and more) to rank their top drivers of happiness and success—everything from recognition and perks to training and technology.
 In other words, we asked frontline workers what they need to thrive at work.

 The top success drivers ranked by hospitality workers and managers were illuminating.
-These rankings aligned with what the overall sentiments above tell us: hospitality workers already know what they need to do.
-That’s not the problem.
-The problem is that they’re coming to work scared, overworked and burned out.
+Hospitality workers are coming to work overworked and burned out.
 So, how can hospitality organizations enable and empower their people with some of the foundational support they need to deliver the expected quality of service?

 Let’s look at the top success factors ranked by hospitality frontlines: